stuij/apex-audio-system/README.md

 ## Documentation

 AAS is fairly well documented.
 From building the library to a starter guide to an extensive description of the api.
-See <root>/docs/index.html
+See the [online documentation](https://stuij.github.io/apex-audio-system) or the pages in the repo at `<root>/docs/index.html`.

 ## History